A Guide to Fostering and Adopting Pets in Cary, NC

 WCAC is the government-run shelter for Wake County.

-SPCA of Wake County is a nonprofit that works closely with WCAC, among other things offering adoption services, behavioral resources, spay/neuter, etc. SPCA of Wake County
+SPCA of Wake County is a nonprofit that works closely with WCAC, offering adoption services, behavioral resources, spay/neuter, etc. SPCA of Wake County

 If you’re surrendering a pet, note: WCAC takes owner surrenders by appointment, and space is limited.
 SPCA of Wake County

-Pros: It’s a big system, many animals, many options; good resources.
+Pros: It’s a big system with many animals and options; good resources.

 Things to check: The process might be more formal, wait times exist; behavior or medical issues may require extra flexibility if you foster.